twinfoundation/messaging/packages/messaging-connector-entity-storage/docs/reference/classes/EntityStorageMessagingPushNotificationConnector.md

-# Class: AwsMessagingPushNotificationConnector
+# Class: EntityStorageMessagingPushNotificationConnector

-Class for connecting to the push notifications messaging operations of the AWS services.
+Class for connecting to the push notifications messaging operations of the Entity Storage.

 ## Implements